-View of Bolshoi Theatre and Theater Square, 1932 (photo shows a sandbox in the center, something that seems impossible in our time).
+View of Bolshoi Theater and Theater Square, 1932 (photo shows a sandbox in the center, something that seems impossible in our time).

-View of Bolshoi Theatre and Theater Square, 1932 (photo shows a sandbox in the center, something that seems impossible in our time).
+View of Bolshoi Theater and Theater Square, 1932 (photo shows a sandbox in the center, something that seems impossible in our time).

 Moscow’s Theater Square: History in Old Photos